jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01.md

 Through this, all knowledge degenerates into probability.

 This probability depends on:
-- our experience of our understanding, and
+- the experience of our understanding, and
 - the simplicity or intricacy of the question.

 No mathematician will:
-- place an entire confidence in any truth immediately on its discovery, or
+- be totally confident of any truth immediately on its discovery, or
 - regard any truth as anything but a probability.

 His confidence:
 - increases each time his friends approve of his proofs, and
-- increases to perfection by the universal assent of the learned world.
+- increases to perfection by the assent of the learned world.

-This gradual increase of assurance is:
+This gradual increase of assurance is the addition of new probabilities.
-- nothing but the addition of new probabilities, and
+- It is derived from the constant union of causes and effects, according to past experience.

-- derived from the constant union of causes and effects, according to past experience.
+## Artificial Systems like Accounting to Increase Certainty

-Merchants seldom trust the infallible certainty of numbers in any important and long business computation.
+In important and long business computations, merchants seldom trust the infallible certainty of numbers.
 - To solve this, they use the the artificial structure of the accounting.

 Accounting creates a decent probability of the correct computation that is beyond the accountant's skill and experience.